 Ilion, New York, US

 The individual credited with the creation of the first commercially successful typewriter, the Sholes & Glidden, is inventor Christopher Latham Sholes (1819 - 1890).
 Sholes' interest in writing machines was sparked when good friend Carlos Glidden showed him an article about John Pratt's Pterotype.
 The Pterotype was a typewriter predecessor.
-C.L.
-Sholes, C. Glidden and another collaborator, Samuel Willard Soule, a work partner of Sholes', commenced their project in 1866 at Kleinsteuber's Machine Shop in Milwaukee, Wisconsin.
-In 1867 they had completed a crude prototype.
+Sholes, Glidden and another collaborator, Samuel Willard Soule, a work partner of Sholes', commenced their project in 1866 at Kleinsteuber's Machine Shop in Milwaukee, Wisconsin.
+In 1867 they had completed prototype, though crude.

-Aesthetically, Sholes & Glidden typewriters were reminiscent of sewing machines, complete with foot operated treadles that returned the carriage and stands not unlike those of sewing machines.
-Even the Victorian inspired embellishments were sewing machine-ish.
-That's all because Remington produced the Sholes & Glidden in its sewing machine factory in Ilion, New York, the influences are, thus, understandable.
-A hand crank would eventually replace the pedal (like the example on this page), and, even later, the crank would be replaced by a lever.
+Aesthetically, Sholes & Gliddens were reminiscent of sewing machines, complete with treadles that returned the carriage and stands, not unlike those of sewing machines, to sit upon.
+Even the Victorian era decorations were sewing machine-ish.
+These similarities were the result of Remington having produced the Sholes & Glidden in its sewing machine factory in Ilion, NY.
+Eventually a side lever replaced the foot pedal which also rid the need for the stand.
+And later, with the final design, the side lever was replaced by a top lever

 While constantly improving on the original design, Sholes and Densmore were in search of a major investor to place the typewriter into production.
 Investors, however, weren't yet ready for a mechanical writing machine.
 The general consensus was that typewritten letters were too impersonal and the overall benefits were minimal.
 Disillusioned, Sholes sold his shares to Densmore in 1872.